 Issue 3: Inconsistent Sleep Schedule

 An inconsistent sleep schedule can disrupt the body's internal clock, also known as the circadian rhythm.
 As a result, individuals may find it difficult to fall asleep or stay asleep throughout the night.
-Furthermore, irregular sleep patterns can lead to daytime sleepiness and reduced overall sleep quality.
+Irregular sleep patterns can lead to daytime sleepiness and reduced overall sleep quality.

 Maintaining a Consistent Sleep Schedule